 The Schemes of Work are part of a much bigger picture:

-The lesson plans which have three strands have been tested by teachers and learners: "Evaluation & Impact of Miriam's Vision: A Response to the 2005 London Bombings".
-Miriam Hyman Memorial Trust, March 2018.
+The lesson plans have been tested by teachers and learners: "Evaluation & Impact of Miriam's Vision: A Response to the 2005 London Bombings", Miriam Hyman Memorial Trust, March 2018.

 History, Citizenship and PSHE relate directly to the events of 7/7.
 Opportunities for acquiring transferable life skills such as emotional intelligence, resilience, considered and constructive response to negative situations, problem-solving in real world situations and rational action in the light of rights and responsibilities.

 Geography, Art and Dance refer to the location of the Miriam Hyman Children's Eye Care Centre in Odisha.
 Learners experience aspects of a different culture and compare with their own to understand that diversity is the natural outcome of local response to universal needs for sustenance, shelter, safety, and spirituality.

 Empathy and involvement in altruistic activity that impacts on the real world is nurtured throughout the Schemes of Work.